 Ms. Anderson has over 24 years of experience working with victims of domestic violence in shelters, hospitals and the court system.
 She has been with Cornerstone since 1999.
 Ms. Anderson attended the University of Missouri, majoring in both English and Psychology.

-Cheryl Kolb-Untinen, MS, LCPC, Community Services Manager
+Cheryl Kolb-Untinen, MS, LCPC, Community Advocacy and Training Manager

 Ms. Kolb-Untinen has over 20 years of experience working with survivors of sexual and domestic violence in a multitude of settings including hospital ER’s, emergency and extended stay shelters, criminal and civil court and the provision of therapy.
 Eleven of those years have been at Cornerstone.
 She has a BA in Applied Behavioral Science and an MS in Counseling from National Louis University in Evanston, IL.
 She carries her Licensed Clinical Professional Counselor (LCPC) credential through the state of Illinois and is a Certified Danger Assessor with Dr. Jacqueline Campbell’s Danger Assessment protocol.
 She regularly speaks and provides trainings to diverse audiences on domestic violence and compassion fatigue.

 Pamela Maldonado, Victim Advocacy Program Manager

 For the past twenty years, Ms. Maldonado has been working to address family violence, sexual assault and poverty.
 Due to her various roles as advocate, supervisor and director of local programs and regional collaborations, she has extensive experience with best practices, public policy and social change.
 She was on the planning committee to create Minnesota’s first Victim Assistance Academy and currently serves on the Hennepin County Family Violence Coordinating Council.
 Ms. Maldonado holds a B.S. from St. Catherine University.